ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 | for x86_64           | `-fcf-protection=full`         |
 | for aarch64          | `-mbranch-protection=standard` |

-Developers should additionally use [`-Werror`](#-Werror), but it is advisable to omit it when distributing source code, as `-Werror` creates a dependency on specific toolchain vendors and versions.
+Developers should additionally use [`-Werror`](#-Werror) without further selectors, causing an error on any warning.
+We recommend *not* using `-Werror` without further selectors when distributing source code, as this use of `-Werror` creates a dependency on specific toolchain vendors and versions.
+It's fine to use `-Werror` with selectors for the cases that should never occur in the code.

 See the discussion below for [background](#background) and for [detailed discussion of each option](#recommended-compiler-options).